logzio/logz-docs/_source/user-guide/infrastructure-monitoring/configure-metrics-drilldowns.md

 When finished, scroll to the bottom of the page and click **Update**.

 You're now ready to use the variable in your new dashboard.

+#### Additional resources

+* To learn more about Prometheus and PromQL, check out our [examples and best practices guide](https://docs.logz.io/user-guide/infrastructure-monitoring/prometheus-promql-queries.html).

-If you're looking to configure **Explore in kibana** drilldown links, click [here](/user-guide/infrastructure-monitoring/explore-in-kibana-drilldown-links.html).
+* If you're looking to configure **Explore in kibana** drilldown links, click [here](/user-guide/infrastructure-monitoring/explore-in-kibana-drilldown-links.html).